USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 The Bottom Line

-Florida's migration picture in 2026 is more nuanced than the headlines suggest.
-Yes, people are still moving in.
-But the outbound flow is growing, driven by insurance costs, climate fatigue, and return-to-office mandates.
-The data is clear on all three fronts.
+Florida's 2026 migration picture is more nuanced than headlines suggest.
+People still move in.
+But outbound is growing -- insurance, climate fatigue, return-to-office mandates.
+Data is clear.

 Related Articles